 Stop at a Gold Leaf Workshop such as King Galon to watch the boys pounding from gold the fine sheets that worshippers stick on Buddha statues, then visit the lively Jade Market, before heading to the wonderful Mahamuni Paya, Mandalay’s most important pagoda.
 Buddhists are here to fix gold leaf on the gleaming Buddha, but we love ambling the grounds, taking in the colour, music and atmosphere.
 Don’t miss the magnificent bronze Khmer statues, said to be from Angkor Wat.
 After, shop in the surrounding arcades for everything from carved statues to lacquerware, then visit the nearby marble workshops before making a beeline for Amarapura, Myanmar’s penultimate capital from 1783.
 You can visit even more glittering payas (pagodas) and monasteries here until the light is just right for a late afternoon stroll across U-Bein Bridge, the world’s longest teak footbridge that stretches across Lake Taungthaman, pictured above.

-Ensure you make it to the rooftop Sky Bar at the Ayarwaddy River View Hotel in time for sunset to sip a chilled glass of Myanmar wine or a whiskey sour as you savour the sweeping water views while watching the sun go down over the mountains.
+To end off your weekend in Mandalay, ensure you make it to the rooftop Sky Bar at the Ayarwaddy River View Hotel in time for sunset to sip a chilled glass of Myanmar wine or a whiskey sour as you savour the sweeping water views while watching the sun go down over the mountains.

 HOW TO GET TO MANDALAY